McLintock! (1963)

 The Horn Blows at Midnight (1945)

-The Horn Blows at Midnight has four things working against it.
-First, it is an explicit dream movie.
-By “explicit,” I mean we know from the onset that it is a dream.
-Athanael (Jack Benny) plays third trumpet in a band.
-Just before the beginning of a live broadcast, he falls asleep and starts dreaming, and he does not wake up until the last few minutes of the movie.
+Well, the audience for this movie didn’t believe it, of course, because they knew all along it was a dream.
+But the more important consideration was whether they liked it.
 In general, audiences do not like dream movies, presumably because it means that what they are watching is not really happening.
 This is something of a paradox, because that is true of most movies, even those without dreams in them.
 After all, Hollywood has sometimes been referred to as the “dream factory.”
-Nevertheless, the audience can get into a movie they know to be fiction and experience it as something real, but when they know the movie is about someone’s dream, their ability to suspend disbelief is greatly strained.
+Nevertheless, the audience can get into a movie they know to be fiction and experience it as something real, but when they know the movie is someone’s dream, they tend to lose interest.

 Brief dreams are not a problem, of course, and they may even enhance our enjoyment of the movie, as in The Manchurian Candidate (1962).
 It is the longer dreams that test the audience’s patience.
-That is why most dream movies do not let the audience know until the end that what they are watching is a dream, as in The Woman in the Window (1944).
+That is why most dream movies do not let the audience know until the end that what they are watching is a dream, as in The Wizard of Oz (1939) and The Woman in the Window (1944).
 Even so, we feel somewhat cheated at the end.
-Laura (1944) was originally intended to be a dream movie, and director Otto Preminger even filmed an ending making the dream explicit, but he wisely left it out of the movie.
-In The Ghost and Mrs. Muir (1947), we are never really certain whether the ghost is real or dreamt, and this allows us to tentatively accept what we are watching.
+Laura (1944) was originally intended to be a dream movie, and director Otto Preminger even filmed an ending making it explicit, but he wisely left it out of the movie.
+In The Ghost and Mrs. Muir (1947), we are never really certain whether the ghost is real or dreamt, and this allows us to tentatively accept what we are watching as real.
+But in The Horn Blows at Midnight, the dream begins early in the movie, which we know to be such right from the start, and it goes on until just before the end.

 A link between reality and the dream comes in some remarks Athanael makes in the beginning.
-He tells the other two trumpet players that they will be punished someday for snitching on him.
-When Elizabeth (Alexis Smith) tries to console him for having to be just the third trumpeter, saying that at least he is making money and eating, he replies, “I wish I’d never heard of food or money.”
+He tells the first and second trumpet players, who correctly blamed him for playing the wrong notes during practice, that they will be punished someday for snitching on him.
+When Elizabeth tries to console him for having to be just the third trumpeter, saying that at least he is making money and eating, he replies, “I’m an artist.
+I wish I’d never heard of food or money.”
 He continues: “It’s an ungrateful world, Elizabeth.
 If I had my way, things would be different.
 There’d be a lot of changes made.”

-The bulk of the movie consists of the two trumpet players, now fallen angels, trying to keep Athanael from blowing his horn.
-I suppose it is the height of absurdity to take this dream-Heaven movie seriously in any aspect, but this leads to the fourth thing working against this movie.
-We are expected to pull for Athanael, even though he wants to destroy the world, while pulling against the two fallen angels, who are trying to save it, though for selfish reasons, of course.
+The first and second trumpet players in real life are fallen angels in the dream.
+They try to keep Athanael from blowing his horn.
+Oddly enough, we are expected to pull for Athanael, even though he wants to destroy the world, while pulling against the two fallen angels, who are trying to save it, though for selfish reasons, of course.
 If a man commits a murder, he is evil.
-If he goes on a rampage and kills a dozen or so, he is a horrible mass-murderer.
-And if he is like Hitler or Stalin, who were responsible for the killing of millions, he is a monster.
-Athanael is trying to kill every last person on this planet, but since his orders come from Heaven, that is supposed to make it all right.
-(It is to be noted, however, that the orders do not come from God, as if to hold him innocent, notwithstanding the fact that the Bible tells us that this is precisely the sort of thing God did in the past with the Flood and will do again on Judgment Day.)
+If he goes on a rampage and kills a dozen or so, he is a mass-murderer.
+And if he is like Hitler or Stalin, who were responsible for the deaths of millions, he is a monster.
+Athanael is trying to kill every last person on this planet, but since his orders come from Heaven, that makes it all right.

 Defending Your Life (1991)